 I learned why it’s essential to never apologize for who you are and what you want to become.
 I learned how to dream bigger and achieve those dreams without losing myself or my family in the process.

 Over the next couple of years, Sushmita and my paths continued to intersect — whether in person on photo shoots and interviews or through bizarre coincidences like when she was dating my schoolmate Randeep Hooda.

 Over time, the familiarity bred an easy banter.
 I fell in love with her house: Earthy and warm, with dark wooden floorings, bright rustic colors, vibrant paintings, plush sofas, beds that you could sink into, slanted sunroofs with electrically operated shutters, spa-like terraces… the perfect place for a girly chat and the one aspect of her life that’s totally off-limits to public scrutiny.

 One day, she heard that my mom was dying to see a film shoot and invited her on set, then proceeded to pamper and indulge her every whim.
 This was when Sushmita was at the very peak of her career — when most “stars” wouldn’t give a “civilian” the time of the day.
 Mom was floored, and my cynicism was totally shattered.

 Losing and finding Sushmita Sen — for mom!

 Times changed once again.
-I took a sabbatical from lifestyle journalism, Sushmita became a mother the second time round and cut down on her acting assignments.
-I got married and received first a call from Sushmita’s personal assistant saying that she would love to come to the wedding, followed by a message of regret.
+I took a sabbatical from lifestyle journalism.
+Sushmita became a mother for the second time and cut down on her acting assignments.
+I got married and received first a call from Sushmita’s assistant saying that she would love to come to the wedding, followed by a message of regret.
 Then there was silence.

 Kudos!
 Sushmita.
-I have no qualms in saying that you have been a huge inspiration to me along with countless other Indian girls and I hope our paths keep crossing again and again.
+I have no qualms in saying that you have been a massive inspiration to me, along with countless other Indian girls, and I hope our paths keep crossing again and again.